nikko9196/game-bulls-cows/Reflection.md

 _________________
 ## My answer:
 ### 1. Which task(s) did you find the most challenging?
 I found Task 5 to be the most challenging.
 It is not because the task itself was difficult, but because the process of applying the necessary logic to meet the requirements was quite complex.
-It required significant time and effort to refactor the existing code than other tasks, which was originally designed to support 4-digit codes for both `SinglePlayer` mode and `VSComputer` mode (with Easy, Medium, and Hard difficulty levels).
+It required significant time and effort to refactor the existing code than other tasks, which were originally designed to support 4-digit codes for both `SinglePlayer` mode and `VSComputer` mode (with Easy, Medium, and Hard difficulty levels).

 **What I needed to do:**
 - Convert `EasyComputer` into a public abstract class, and create two subclasses: `FourDigitEasyComputer` and `SixDigitEasyComputer`.